£990 (home and EU students); £2235 (overseas students)

 Who tutors the course?

-Staff from the Institute of Education, University of London and the British Film Institute.
+Staff from the Institute of Education, University of London and the BFI.

 What can I do when I finish the course?